filedimdef

 dim_sizesAn array of dimension sizes of the dimensions you want to write to thefile.

-dim_unlimitedAn array of logical values indicating whether the corresponding dimensions are unlimited in size, note netCDF only allows one unlimited dimension.
+dim_unlimitedAn array of logical values indicating whether the corresponding dimensions are unlimited in size.

 Description